bentoml/BentoML/docs/source/concepts/runner.rst

 The :code:`supported_resources` class parameter indicates which resources this Runnable class implementation supports.
 The only currently pre-defined resource is ``"nvidia.com/gpu"``.

-:code:`supports_multi_threading` indicates whether or not the runner supports CPU multi-threading.
+The :code:`supports_multi_threading` class parameter indicates whether or not the runner supports CPU multi-threading.

 Since the NLTK library doesn't support utilizing GPU or multiple CPU cores natively, no resources are specified, and ``supports_multi_threading`` is set to False.
 This is the default configuration.
 This information is used by the BentoServer scheduler to determine the worker pool size of this